Home Mortgage Disclosure Act: Collection of HMDA data

 On behalf of the FFIEC, the CFPB maintains a HMDA compliance guide that is publicly available and contains information on how and what to report in the data collection.
 Additional tools are made available by the FFIEC to facilitate compliance with Regulation C.

-The Economic Growth, Regulatory Relief and Consumer Protection Act allowed small banks to claim partial exemptions from reporting certain data fields if their Community Reinvestment Act ratings were not low and they were below certain counts for mortgage activity.
+The Economic Growth, Regulatory Relief and Consumer Protection Act of 2018 allowed insured depository institutions and insured credit unions meeting certain loan-volume thresholds to claim partial exemptions from reporting certain data fields, provided their most recent Community Reinvestment Act examination ratings were not low.

 Data collected in the LAR

 Contents of the HMDA data collection for 2017 and prior: